-The table below presents the sensitivity of the going concern position of the Plan to using a mortality assumption with a 10% improvement to the base mortality rates.
-For the purposes of this analysis, we have used 90% of the 2014 Canadian Pensioner Mortality Table (Private Sector), adjusted 100% for males and 110% for females, with mortality improvements in accordance with Improvement Scale MI-2017.
+In order to assess the risk related to mortality sensitivity the Pension Board has chosen a scenario where the base table mortality rates improve by 5%.
+For the purposes of this analysis, we have used 95% of the 2014 Canadian Pensioner Mortality Table (Private Sector), adjusted 100% for males and 110% for females, with mortality improvements in accordance with Improvement Scale MI-2017.